masoodfaisal/ml-workshop/docs/setup-v2.md

 )
 ```

 You should see _Result - true_ as shown.
-We don't save this as it only needs to be run once per workshop.
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/40-superset-saved-queries-3-run-createtable.png)